 Pupils are encouraged to make well-founded assessments of their own and other artworks.
 Direct contact with art and artists in Zimbabwe is of particular importance, resulting in meaningful visits to local galleries, artists' studios and workshops.

-The requirement for A Level is a B grade pass at IGCSE.
+The preferred requirement for A Level is a B grade pass at IGCSE.

 We hope to make the course an enjoyable and discovering experience for anyone who joins us.

 Biology has remained the most popular pure science studied at ‘A’ Level in the school.
-The department now boasts splendid state of the art laboratories.
+The department boasts of splendid state of the art laboratories.

 The syllabus builds upon the concepts covered at IGCSE, although in more detail and with greater emphasis on application than memory.
-Practical work assumes greater significance now, with an additional Experiment Design and Application skills paper, in addition to the traditional Practical paper.
-The syllabus is divided into two sections, the Advanced Subsidiary ‘AS’ and the Advanced level.
-In the Fifth Form, pupils complete eleven core topics.
-In the Sixth Form year pupils will proceed with the A2 Syllabus where they study five core topics and five application topics.
-Examinations are taken at the end of the Sixth Form year and these are aimed at pupils wishing to major in the sciences.
+Practical work assumes greater significance now, with an additional Planning, Analysis and Evaluation paper, in addition to the traditional Practical paper.
+The syllabus is divided into two sections, the Advanced Subsidiary ‘AS’ and the Advanced level A2.
+In Fifth Form, pupils complete the AS syllabus and sit for AS exams.
+In the Sixth Form year pupils study the A2 Syllabus and sit for A2 exams.

 Successful completion of the course assists pupils in embarking on careers in Agriculture, Conservation, Dentistry, Food Science, Horticulture, Medicine, Microbiology, Pharmacy, and Radiography.